 This course is a biblical, historical, and theological study of key doctrines of the Christian faith.
+Offered: each semester

 THE 341 Systematic Theology I

 This course is a biblical, historical, and theological study of key doctrines of the Christian faith.
 Topics include theological method, God's revelation, the nature of God, the work of God, humanity, and sin.
 Offered: fall